jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

 //![](/images/jono/lom75.jpg)

-I use a range of mics for different situations, but more often than not I reach for my trusty hand-held Sony D100.
+I use a range of mics for different situations, such as the tiny Usi Pro, a Rode shotgun and various contact mics.
+However, more often than not I reach for my trusty hand-held [Sony PCM D100](https://www.sony.com/lr/electronics/voice-recorders/pcm-d100).
 Simply put, it's convenient and sounds amazing.
-The only thing i wish it had is external XLR inputs, but you can't have everything..and I'm lucky to have one since they're now discontinued and quite hard to find.

-It is my belief that the best tools are ones most convenient to use.
-The reduced setup time of a handheld compared to more elaborate setups means you're less likely to miss those fleeting but golden recording oportunities..
+The reduced setup time of a hand-held compared to more elaborate rigs means you're less likely to miss those fleeting but golden recording oportunities..